Email, data and social media policy for Mtandao staff, members and subscribers

 Professional email conduct

 - Salutation: Begin every email with an Ubuntu salutation.
 Use a greeting in an African language followed by the recipient’s name.
 Examples include: Greetings, Sawubona, Habari, Mhoro, or Dumela.
+See more examples in the box below.
 This reflects Mtandao’s relational values and affirms connection before business.

 - Signature: Every email must end with a full signature.
 The signature should include your full name, your role or title within Mtandao, the organisation name (Mtandao / ASWDNet), the website (africasocialwork.net), and any relevant contact details.
 Do not send emails without a signature, including short replies.